Advanced-computer-lab-2024/Sindbad/README.md

 - **More Frameworks**:
   - **Tailwind.js**
   - **Authentication**: Passport.js
-  - **API Integration**: Amadeus API for hotel and flight bookings, Stripe for Payment and cloudinary to store photos externally.
+  - **API Integration**: Amadeus API for hotel and flight bookings, nodemailer for sending emails,Stripe for Payment and cloudinary to store photos externally.
   - **Testing**: Postman.

 ## Features